Gas Detection Specialty Products

 - Standard water / dust tight, corrosion resistant enclosure (drip proof)

-Because the strong magnetic field inside MRI and NMR rooms can interfere with electronic equipment installed inside the room, the DCC-MRI gas detection system is designed to be installed outside the room, with sample tubing running from the monitoring system to the sampled environment.
-The air in the room is continuously drawn into the device by the sample draw pump, flowing over the sensor and is exhausted through the outlet port.
-If the Oxygen level drops below a specified set point, the DCC-MRI will go into alarm.
+The DCC-SD system is designed to be installed outside the target location, at a viewable height, with sample tubing running from the monitoring system to the sampled environment.
+The sample draw pump pulls air from the area through the tubing, in through the inlet port and over the sensor.
+The air is then exhausted through the outlet port.
+If the gas readings are higher than a specified set point, the DCC-SD will go into alarm.

-The DCC-MRI comes with an O2 sensor (measurement range 0 - 25% volume), a flow detector, a sample draw pump and an internal adjustable flow meter.
-Features include one configurable 4 - 20 mA output, one alarm level line voltage relay with field configurable time delays and trigger levels, a blocked flow alarm indicating a dirty filter or clogged tubing, a side mounted audible buzzer and an LCD display with LED indicators for channel alarm status and fault conditions.
+The DCC-SD can be configured with a toxic, combustible or refrigerant sensor and comes with a flow detector, a sample draw pump and an internal adjustable flow meter.
+Features include one configurable 4 - 20 mA output, one alarm level line voltage relay with field configurable time delays and trigger levels, a blocked flow alarm indicating a dirty filter or clogged tubing and an LCD display with LED indicators for channel alarm status and fault conditions.